 Do Stay Hydrated Before and After the Race

 Hydration is incredibly important for a runner.
-But it’s especially important for a race that you haven’t trained as much as you should have for.
+But it’s especially important for a race that you haven’t trained for as much as you should have.
 Not drinking enough water or sports drink can impact your performance a lot.

-Make sure to take the hydration that is often to you at least once during the race and likely the other two times too.
-(Typically, 5ks have water stops every mile.)
+Make sure to take the hydration that is offered to you during the race.
+Typically, 5ks have water stops every mile.
+That’s three opportunities to take a quick sip of water that will keep your body topped up with fluids.
 And make sure that you’re hydrating the week prior to the race.
 This can have a big impact on your time.